To help children understand the importance of carefully observing and caring for eggs and chickens in the classroom.

-To get a better idea of the kinds of things (and measures) that would be needed in an actual classroom hatching project, have students use their student esheets to visit Mrs. Baston's Kindergarten Web Page.
-This colorful resource has pictures of a kindergarten classroom's egg-hatching project.
-Take time to look at each picture and read each caption to give students a better idea of the stages involved in the egg/hatching/chick caretaking process.
+To get a better idea of the kinds of things (and measures) that would be needed in an actual classroom hatching project, have students use their student esheets to watch a video Mrs. Jimenez made about agriculture in the classroom and the chicken she and her second-grade class raised.
+Mrs. Jimenez starts out the video by talking about the life cycle of a chicken.
+She then shares pictures and the story of their chick, Lucky.
 During the exploration and discussion, emphasize key points like:

 - It takes 21 days for a chick to grow inside an egg.

 - Eggs need to be warmed in an incubator when there is no hen to sit on them.

-- After being hatched, chicks will need to be housed in a separate "chick house" with plenty of food, water, and warmth.
+- After being hatched, chicks will need to be housed in a separate brooder, or "chicken house" with plenty of food, water, and warmth.